John42506176Linux/WhatsGoing-FrontEndNative/README.md

 2. Allow the app to access your location.
 3. You should see a list of events happening in your area.
 4. Click on an event to view more details about it.
+5. Save interesting events to go back to later.
+6. Leave a star on the repo, to show some appreciation :)

 ## Contributing